joomengine/jcb-documentation/english/General-Planning.md

 4. Mark **custom fields** when linking related data (e.g., preacher IDs).

 > 📚 **Need a refresher on what Admin Views deliver?** Review the
-> [JCB!
-Admin Views feature deep dive](./Features/JCB-Admin-Views.md) before modelling your tables.
+> [JCB Admin Views feature deep dive](./Features/JCB-Admin-Views.md) before modelling your tables.

 Custom fields allow you to pull IDs or values from another view's dataset, like *Preachers* or *Series*.